 You will be required to indicate at least one choice from a menu of Department's current Areas of Research – see the Department of Physics website "Research" section for descriptions of the research areas and the current activities in each.
 Your Statement of Purpose is a good opportunity to make your interests clear.
 The Department of Physics notes that it is not necessary to describe how you became interested in physics.
 Applicants are usually better served by devoting the statement to a description of their research background and interests.
 However, if your path to applying to the Princeton Department of Physics was unusual or compelling, please feel free to describe it.
 In any case, your Statement of Purpose should focus on your specific research interests at Princeton and any relevant research experience.

-All students should complete the core curriculum requirement.
+All students must complete the core curriculum requirement.

 The core curriculum is divided in three groups, and students are required to take and pass (at least) one course in each group, within the first two years of study.
 Thus minimally, a student needs to pass three core courses.
 A passing grade is a B or higher.
-The three groups and associate courses are:
+The three groups and associated courses are:

 Quantum Mechanics/Quantum Field Theory